Comfort zone: Cycling around Mumbai, looking for coronavirus murals

 In Wadala, I found a purposeful canister of sanitiser closing in on a fleeing virus.

-In Byculla, Kate Winslet and Leonardo di Caprio, appropriately masked and socially distanced seemed to be warning that the planet was doomed, just like the boat they were on.
+In Byculla, Kate Winslet and Leonardo di Caprio, appropriately masked and socially distanced, seemed to be warning that the planet was doomed, just like the boat they were on.

 Just past Bandra bazaar, Ganesh, the remover of obstacles, was toying with the virus like a football.